Enumerating pencils with moving ramification on curves: Preliminaries

 \begin{prop} Let $(C,p_1,\ldots,p_n)$ be a general marked curve of genus $g$, where $2g-2+n>0$.
 Let $d\ge2$ be an integer, and let $(a^i_0,a^i_1)$, $i=1,2,\ldots,n+m$ be ordered pairs of integers satisfying $0\le a^i_0<a^i_1\le d$ for $i=1,2,\ldots,n+m$ and $a^i_1>1$ for $i=n+1,\ldots,n+m$.
 Let $\cG$ be the moduli space of tuples $(V,p_{n+1},\ldots,p_{n+m})$, where the $p_i\in C$ are pairwise distinct points, and $V$ is a pencil with vanishing sequence at least $(a^i_0,a^i_1)$ at $p_i$ for $i=1,2,\ldots,n+m$.
 Then, $\cG$ is pure of the expected dimension

 In particular, if $\rho'<0$, then $\cG$ is empty. \end{prop}

 \begin{proof} We may assume by twisting $V$ and decreasing $d$ that the $a_0^i=0$ for all $i$.
-Then, the proposition is an immediate consequence of the classical fact that Hurwitz spaces of covers $C\to\bP^1$ with prescribed ramification profiles are \'{e}tale over the spaces $M_{0,r}$ parametrizing branch divisors on $\bP^1$, and in particular have the expected dimension.
+We recall the following classical fact: Hurwitz spaces of covers $C\to\bP^1$ with prescribed ramification profiles are \'{e}tale over the spaces $M_{0,r}$ parametrizing branch divisors on $\bP^1$.
+This is essentially the content of the Riemann Existence Theorem, but alternatively follows by passing to (the appropriate components of) the smooth stack $B_{g,n}(S_d)$ of twisted $S_d$-covers, which agrees with the Hurwitz space on the locus of curves of smooth curves, see \cite[Theorems 3.0.2, 4.3.2]{acv}

+In particular, the Hurwitz spaces have the expected dimension, so the spaces $\cG$ do as well.
 We omit the details. \end{proof}

 Thus, in Question \ref{main_question}, we impose the condition (\ref{total_ramification_conditions}).